denscholar/alx-system_engineering-devops/README.md

-This explains everything happening in the file
+This is the content of the whole script